 One of the silver linings of Covid is colleges are on their A game when it comes to providing high value virtual visits and college fairs.
 This saves families time and money from getting on campus.
-Now, this doesn't mean you might not want to still get on campus in the future (more on this later), but virtual really is the way to start.
+Now, this doesn't mean you might not want to still get on campus in the future (more on this later), but virtual is a great way to start.

-The National Association for College Admission Counseling (NACAC) hosts national fairs each and every year and during 2020 pivoted, like most of us, to online.
+The National Association for College Admission Counseling (NACAC) hosts national fairs each and every year.
 Not only do they host traditional fairs with colleges from across the nation, they also host specialty fairs such as STEM programs and performing and visual arts.

-In the first half of 2021, all fairs are virtual.
-The full list is here.
+The full list of their college fairs is here.
 NACAC isn't the only group to host fairs, but likely the largest and most common resource you'll find.

 Traditionally, fall is the most robust time for fairs and a lighter spring season.
 LEAP recommends juniors plan to complete college visits by May 1st - we explained why in a different post.
 In line with our thinking, you'll see the NACAC "spring season" fairs (yes, they start in winter!) will wrap up right around May 1 as well then resume in September.
 There just aren't many options during the summer months.

 In planning to attend a college fair, we recommend you register in advance (virtual fairs actually require this), check out the full list of colleges attending and determine your target schools for connection, find any special sessions your target schools may be offering, and do your homework.
 The homework for fairs and college hosted virtual visits are the same as we describe below.

 These same concepts can mostly be applied to in-person visits as well.